Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 openstack image list
 ```

-Since the only one available with devstack is cirrOS, we may beed to import a new image, like Ubuntu/Fedora, but the image optimized for the cloud usage.
+Since the only one available by default with devstack is cirrOS, we may need to import a new image, like Ubuntu, but the one optimized for the cloud usage.
 First, download the image of the latest stable release (as of March 2024 is [22.04](https://cloud-images.ubuntu.com/jammy/current/) for ubuntu).
 The image format should be `.img`or `qcow2`, for instance `jammy-server-cloudimg-amd64.img`:

 ```
 openstack image create --min-disk 5 --min-ram 1024 --file path_to_img_file.img --public ubuntu-22.04LTS-server-cloudimg-amd64
-# OR with the glance apis
+# OR with the glance apis (for Debian)
 glance image-create --file debian-10.13.24-20240324-openstack-amd64.qcow2 --name "Debian10.13" --disk-format qcow2 --container-format bare --progress
 ```